Growth exposes what the organization has outgrown.

 1. Complexity Outpaces Structure

 Growth multiplies interdependencies.
 Decisions that used to be simple now carry broader consequences.
-Without an evolved leadership system of clarity and prioritization, leaders default to individual judgment rather than collective alignment.
+Without stronger clarity, prioritization, and shared decision discipline, leaders can default to individual judgment rather than collective alignment.

 2. Velocity Exposes Bottlenecks